sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_advanced.rst

     Gam^rh_ph,ph = -rh
     Gam^ph_rh,ph = 1/rh

-The Christoffel symbols are nothing but the connection coefficient in the corresponding coordinate frame:
+The Christoffel symbols are nothing but the connection coefficients in the corresponding coordinate frame:

 ::